WellthCare

 • Meditation apps - Passive engagement.
 Hard to verify actual use.
 Low daily adherence.

-• Outdoor activity - Zero structural support.
+• Outdoor activity - No structural support.
 No tracking.
 No reward.
 No ROI reporting.
-It's completely invisible to your data.
+It's invisible in your data.

-That last one is the opportunity.
-A simple walk in nature costs nothing, requires no copay, and yet you can verify it with GPS or heart rate data.
+That last one is the real gap.
+A walk in nature costs nothing, requires no copay, and you can verify it with GPS or heart rate data.
 So why isn't it treated like a mammogram or a cholesterol screening?

 Why This Works Inside a Health-to-Wealth System

-Imagine a platform that tracks preventive actions and rewards them with real dollars.
+Picture a platform that tracks preventive actions and rewards them with real dollars.
+That platform is WellthCare, the Health-to-Wealth Benefit System that rewards verified preventive actions with earned store dollars and automatic retirement contributions, all while working alongside your existing health plan.
 You take a 20-minute walk in a park, scan a QR code or let the app verify your location, and instantly you earn money that goes toward your health spending account or retirement fund.
-That's not a fantasy-it's the kind of structural redesign that turns everyday behaviors into compound wealth.
+That's not a fantasy—it's a structural redesign that turns everyday behaviors into compound wealth.

 The flywheel looks like this: